angelajfisher/meeting-mate/README.md

 ## Getting Started

 Due to the security restrictions on the Zoom API, Meeting Mate can only connect to one Zoom account at a time.
-Therefore, to use the bot with your own meetings and servers, you must configure your own copy of Meeting Mate to connect to your accounts.
+Therefore, to use the bot with your own meetings and servers, you must configure your own instance of Meeting Mate to connect to your accounts.

 ### Requirements

-To set up your own working Meeting Mate, you must have the following in place before beginning the installation:
+To set up your own Meeting Mate, you must have the following in place before beginning the installation:

 1. A system that can satisfy Zoom's [webhook endpoint requirements](https://developers.zoom.us/docs/api/rest/webhook-reference/#webhook-endpoint-requirements)
 2. Admin access to the Zoom account hosting the meetings you wish to sync with Discord
 3. Ability to create a [webhook-only app](https://developers.zoom.us/docs/api/rest/webhook-only-app/) for the relevant Zoom account in the Zoom App Marketplace
 4. Ability to create a [Discord app](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app) to provide the bot with credentials

+If you don't already have a host that satisfies Zoom's requirements, I recommend setting up a VPS for your Meeting Mate app.
+[Dreams of Code](https://www.youtube.com/@dreamsofcode) has [a good tutorial](https://www.youtube.com/watch?v=F-9KWQByeU0) for this.

 <div align="right"><a href="#table-of-contents">↑ Back to top ↑</a></div>